ACCREDITATION PROCESS

 3. GAC will then respond to you by email within one week with the outcome of your eligibility assessment

-17. Once both assessments have been completed, please send an email to info@globalaccreditation.org informing us of the completion.
+6. Once both assessments have been completed, please send an email to info@globalaccreditation.org with the word documents attached.
 We will review the assessments and get back to you within 4 weeks.

 Promoting deep institutional engagement...